Enjoy an extraordinary experience on a protected natural site

 Nature lovers will appreciate the diversity of the flora and fauna found in the nature park.
 Enjoy a 2.5-km (1.5-mi.) guided walk during which you will learn about edible berries and the medicinal properties of local plants.

 Did you know that Parc Nature de Pointe-aux-Outardes is one of the top five best bird-watching sites in Québec?
-Over 255 species of birds have been observed in the park during migratory periods, so don’t forget your binoculars!
+255 species of birds have been observed in the park during migratory periods, so don’t forget your binoculars!

 Enjoy the enchanting bird garden where you can admire 300 plant species in a creative décor made of recycled materials.